-- (2) An applicant must have English language proficiency according to the rules of the TGGS. - (3) An applicant must have other qualifications as noted by the program or the TGGS.

-- (1) An applicant must pass entrance examinations by any means requested and announced by the TGGS, or - (2) In exceptional circumstances, an applicant is selected in special cases for study under the consent of the department committee and the TGGS committee.
+- (2) An applicant must have English language proficiency according to the rules of the TGGS. - (3) An applicant must have other qualifications as noted by the program or the TGGS. - Item 12 Criteria for admission - (1) An applicant must pass entrance examinations by any means requested and announced by the TGGS, or - (2) In exceptional circumstances, an applicant is selected in special cases for study under the consent of the department committee and the TGGS committee.